Wild Florida Photo

 Endemic to Florida

-This recently discovered terrestrial orchid is known from only one Florida county, becoming the second species of this genus to occur in the United States.
+This terrestrial orchid was originally described from a single location, becoming the second species of this genus to occur in the United States.
 Pteroglossaspis pottsii is shorter and has smaller flowers than P. ecristata, and seems to prefer a slightly higher and dryer habitat than the wider ranging species.

 The dusty rose colored flowers are in a terminal raceme, twisted around the upper part of the scape.
 Most flowers do not appear to fully open.
 The fruit is a five-ribbed ovate capsule.
 Plants are 60-80 cm (24-31.5 in.) tall with acuminate leaves 30-50 cm (12-20 in.) long and 1-1.5 cm (0.4-0.6 in.) wide.
 Flowers number from 6-29 and appear from late July through October.